AyatAllah-M/DEPI-Graduation-Project/README.md

 This project documents testing for OpenCart website https://demo.opencart.com/ and Automation Exercise website https://automationexercise.com/.

-The goal is to testing techniques covered in DEPI software testing track.
+The goal is to use testing techniques covered in DEPI software testing track.
 We worked on OpenCart for manual testing and database testing.
-We used Automation exercise for automation testing, API testing and preformance testing.
+We used Automation exercise for automation testing, API testing and performance testing.

 This repository represents **what I worked on during the graduation project** for DEPI.